 14 Amazing Stops on a Phoenix to Las Vegas Drive

-Wondering where to stop on the Phoenix to Las Vegas Drive?
-Here are all the best places to pull over on your Phoenix to Vegas road trip, and what to do there too.
+Wondering where to stop on the way from Phoenix to Las Vegas?
+Here are all the best places to pull over, and what to do when you’re there.

 Road trip from Phoenix to Vegas